HongyuanWu/hipathiaCancerPrognosis/README.md

 ## Quick start

-See the complete notebook in `results/notebook.html` for the detailed pipeline, codes and results for the numerical experiments of this study.
+See the notebook in `results/notebook.[md|html]` for the detailed pipeline, codes and results for the numerical experiments of this study.

 ## Directories